 Figure: Azure Cloud Services provides a place to run highly scalable custom code on a Platform as a Service (PaaS) environment

 Suppose you want to build a cloud application that can support lots of simultaneous users, doesn't require much administration, and never goes down.
 You might be an established software vendor, for example, that's decided to embrace Software as a Service (SaaS) by building a version of one of your applications in the cloud.
 Or you might be a start-up creating a consumer application that you expect will grow fast.
 If you're building on Azure, which execution model should you use?

-Azure Web Sites allows creating this kind of web application, but there are some constraints.
+Azure Web Apps allows creating this kind of web application, but there are some constraints.
 You don't have administrative access, for example, which means that you can't install arbitrary software.
 Azure Virtual Machines gives you lots of flexibility, including administrative access, and you certainly can use it to build a very scalable application, but you'll have to handle many aspects of reliability and administration yourself.
 What you'd like is an option that gives you the control you need but also handles most of the work required for reliability and administration.

 This is exactly what's provided by Azure Cloud Services.
 This technology is designed expressly to support scalable, reliable, and low-admin applications, and it's an example of what's commonly called Platform as a Service (PaaS).
 To use it, you create an application using the technology you choose, such as C#, Java, PHP, Python, Node.js, or something else.
 Your code then executes in virtual machines (referred to as instances) running a version of Windows Server.